jakubsvec001/ocaml.org/data/tutorials/language/1ms_00_modules.md

 - : int = 89809344
 ```

-Values returned by `Random.bits` will differ when you run this code.
+Values returned by `Random.bits` will differ when the code is executed multiple times.
 The first
 and third calls return the same results, showing that the internal state was
-reset.
+reset after calling `Random.set_state s`.

 ## Conclusion

 OCaml, modules are the basic means of organising software.
 To sum up, a
 module is a collection of definitions wrapped under a name.
 These definitions
-can be submodules, which allows the creation of hierarchies of modules.
+can be submodules, which creates a of hierarchies of modules.

-Top-level modules must be files and are the units of compilation.
+Top-level modules are files and constitute units of compilation.
 Every module
-has an interface, which is the list of definitions a module exposes.
+has an interface whether they are explicitly defined or are implicitly inferred.
+These interfaces define what a module exposes to other files.
 By default,
 a module's interface exposes all its definitions, but this can be restricted
 using the interface syntax.